Hybrid Theory

-Four singles were released from Hybrid Theory: "One Step Closer", "In the End", "Crawling" and "Papercut", all of them being responsible for launching Linkin Park into mainstream popularity.
+Four singles were released from Hybrid Theory: "One Step Closer", "In the End", "Crawling" and "Papercut", all of which launched Linkin Park into mainstream popularity.
 While "In the End" was the most successful of the four, all of the singles in the album remain some of the band's most successful songs to date.
 Although "Runaway", "Points of Authority", and "My December" from the special edition bonus disc album were not released as singles, they were minor hits on alternative rock radio stations thanks to the success of all of the band's singles and the album.

 Generally receiving positive reviews from critics upon its release, Hybrid Theory became a strong commercial success.
 Peaking at number two on the US Billboard 200, it is certified 12× Platinum by the Recording Industry Association of America (RIAA).
 It also reached the top 10 in 15 other countries and has sold 32 million copies worldwide, making it the best-selling debut album since Guns N' Roses's Appetite for Destruction (1987) and one of the best-selling albums of all time.
+It is the second best selling rock album of the 21st century in the United Kingdom.
 At the 44th Grammy Awards, it won Best Hard Rock Performance for "Crawling".
 On August 13, 2020, Warner Records announced a re-release of Hybrid Theory for its 20th anniversary.
 A previously unreleased demo song, "She Couldn't", was released at the same time.